-They won’t be available to new savers after that date, but if you opened your Help to Buy ISA before then you can keep saving into your account.
+They won’t be available to new savers after this date, but if you opened your Help to Buy ISA before then you can keep saving into your account.

 You must claim your bonus by 1 December 2030.

-It’s also worth bearing in mind that from 2016, if you’re a basic rate taxpayer, you’ll be able to earn tax-free interest up to £1,000 in a normal savings account (or up to £500 if you pay higher rate tax).
+It’s also worth bearing in mind, if you’re a basic rate taxpayer, you’ll be able to earn tax-free interest up to £1,000 in a normal savings account (or up to £500 if you pay higher rate tax).

 So if you want to save more than the maximum £200 per month, you might consider saving into a top rate savings account alongside your Help to Buy ISA.